 The Trust Index Survey is the cornerstone of Great Place to Work’s research methodology.
 It is designed to assess employee experience and workplace culture through a data-driven approach.

-Built on over 30 years of research, the survey gives organizations insights into trust, leadership effectiveness, workplace fairness, and employee engagement.
+Built on over 30 years of research, the survey gives organisations insights into trust, leadership effectiveness, workplace fairness, and employee engagement.
 It is the primary tool for Great Place to Work Certification and eligibility for Best Workplaces rankings worldwide.

 What is the Trust Index Survey?